evelyn-takyi/Microbiome-Workshop/README.md

 ```
 ### To dos prior to attending workshop
 ```
-A. Come with a fully charged laptop
+A.Please download R and RStudio and install it on your computer -Download R https://cran.cnr.berkeley.edu -Download RStudio https://www.rstudio.com/products/rstudio/download/.
+Download the free RStudio Desktop.
-B. Download R studio onto your computer
+B. Before coming to the workshop, read these papers:
-C. Before coming to the workshop, read these papers:
+C. Come with a fully charged laptop
 ```